thephpleague/commonmark/configuration.md

   - `allow` - Allow all HTML input as-is (default value; equivalent to `'safe' => false)
   - `escape` - Escape all HTML
 * `allow_unsafe_links` - Remove risky link and image URLs by setting this to `false` (default: `true`)
+* `max_nesting_level` - The maximum nesting level for blocks (default: infinite).
+Setting this to a positive integer can help protect against long parse times and/or segfaults if blocks are too deeply-nested.
+Added in 0.17.

 The following options have been deprecated.
 They will no longer work once 1.0.0 is released: